 5) He ate the hamburger that was fourteen years old.

 6) He ate a fourteen year old hamburger.

 1) not hyphenated 2) hyphenated; three-year-old turtle 3) hyphenated; five-year-old girl.
 4) not hyphenated 5) not hyphenated 6) hyphenated; fourteen-year-old hamburger.

-Erin Servais has more than a decade of copy editing experience.
+Erin Servais is a book editor and author coach.
 Learn more about working with her on your next project: dotanddashllc.com.